 Victoria offers International Students an iUSEpass that gives you a 50% discount on the annual price of Myki(reloadable smart card).
-On average a Myki costs over $2000 a year traveling 6 days per week, however an iUSEpass costs just $861.25 per year.
+On average, the travelling cost is around AU$159 per month.
 Depending on which accommodation option you settle on will influence your need for an iUSEpass.

 Overseas student health cover is essential for your student visa when coming to Australia.
 It covers all your doctors’ appointments, hospital costs, emergency ambulance, and prescriptions

 Entertainment is another expense in the cost of living in Melbourne.
 Starting from going to the gym, movie nights, beach trips, live events, concerts, and much more.
-A student movie night in Melbourne will cost you around $7 – $9 and if you are someone who loves to watch comedy plays, a ticket to the same will cost you around $50.
+A student can expect to pay AU$66 per month for different entertainment activities.

 According to Mercer’s 2021 Cost of Living Survey, Melbourne is the 59th most expensive city in the world, suggesting that Melbourne is one of the cheapest locations among other global cities.